Alexuty07/nixos-configuration/README.md

 ### Todo
  - Split the config into multiple modules such as one for programs, one for services, one for system settings, etc.
+ - Start using homemanager to manage plasma and other programs